The Best Apps for Writing a Research Paper

 The New Yorker

 The New Yorker application offers a viable source of credible information for educational or professional research papers.
-The app -- which is available for most smartphone operating systems, such as iOS and Android -- offers categories such as Arts and Culture, Fiction/Poetry, Reports/Essays and Humor from which to pull credible information.
+The app -- which is available for most smartphone operating systems, such as iOS, Android, and Windows Phone 7 -- offers categories such as Arts and Culture, Fiction/Poetry, Reports/Essays and Humor from which to pull credible information.

 Edit Minion is a copy editor computer application that finds common mistakes in writing.
 Simply paste your research paper into the text field and click edit to find out which areas of your research essay need improvement.
 Edit Minion informs users of dangerous adverb use, weak words, "said" replacements, passive voice, preposition endings and commonly misspelled words.

 Grammarly is an application that offers assistance with grammar, while also helping with the tone and word choice of a paper.
 This application can also be added into your google chrome extension to help with everyday writing.